codr7/liblgpp/README.md

 ```

 #### drop
-Drops a number of values (default 1) from the stack starting at an offset (default 0).
+Drops a number of values (default 1) from the stack starting at an offset from the end (default 0).
 ```
 emit<ops::Push>(vm, types::Int, 1);
 emit<ops::Push>(vm, types::Int, 2);